Oil industry slipping into the red as outlook dims

 Even after cost efficiencies and spending cuts, European oil companies on average will require an oil price of around $78 a barrel in 2016 to cover spending and dividend payments, according to Jefferies estimates before the latest results.

-Shell, which Jefferies says has the lowest cashflow breakeven point at around $66 a barrel, said it would ax 1,000 additional jobs after the 6,500 job cuts announced earlier this year.
+Shell, which Jefferies says has the lowest cashflow breakeven point at around $66 a barrel, said it would axe 1,000 additional jobs after the 6,500 job cuts announced earlier this year.

 MORE DEBT